-- A. All DDA employees, volunteers, interns, and work study students must use positive behavior support principles to: - 1.
-Respect the client's rights and dignity; - 2.
-Prioritize services and supports: - a.
-In integrated, natural settings; - b.
-That assist the client to be with members of the community; - c.
-That are culturally sensitive; and - d.
-Identified by the client and others involved in the client's life as improving the client's quality of life; - 3.
-Advocate for system change to remove or circumvent barriers to community access, inclusion, and services. - B. DDA-contracted or certified service providers for adults will use Positive Behavior Support principles, to the greatest extent possible, to: - Respect the client's rights and dignity; - 2.
-Provide services and supports: - a.
-In integrated, natural settings; - b.
-That assist the client to participate as a member of the community; - c.
-That are culturally sensitive; and - d.
-Identified by the client and others involved in the client's life as improving the client's quality of life; - 3.
-Advocate for system change to remove or circumvent barriers to community access, inclusion, and services.
+All DDA employees, volunteers, interns, work study students, and DDA-contracted providers in the scope of this policy must use positive behavior support principles to:

+- A. Respect the client's rights and dignity; - B. Prioritize or provide services and supports: - 1.
+In integrated, natural settings; - 2.
+That assist the client to participate as a member of the community; - 3.
+That are culturally sensitive; - 4.
+Identified by the client and others involved in the client's life as improving the client's quality of life; and - 5.
+To avoid status inequality with clients. - C. Advocate for system change to remove or circumvent barriers to community access, inclusion, and services.